stratoit/internship_2019/ROS_Realsense/README.md

 ## Experiments

-1. #### Using Intel RealSense to plot the path and calculate distance travelled by the vehicle.
+1. #### Using Intel&reg; RealSense&trade; to plot the path and calculate distance travelled by the vehicle.
     - Zero displacement (theoretical) results using the application (10th Jul ‘19):
         - 8mm
         - 357mm